-Assumption 2 Supply B is a random variable distributed on $[\underline{B}, \overline{B}]$ with strict positive density conditional on $s_i \forall i$ .
+Assumption 2 Supply B is a random variable11 distributed on $[\underline{B}, \overline{B}]$ with strict positive density conditional on $s_i \forall i$.

-Obtaining a share b of the supply B is valued according to a marginal valuation function $v(b, s_i, s{-i})$ .
-In what follows I assume that $v(b, s_i, s{-i}) = v(b, s_i)$ , that is values are assumed to be private.
+Obtaining a share b of the supply B is valued according to a marginal valuation function $v(b, s_i, s{-i})$.
+In what follows I assume that $v(b, s_i, s{-i}) = v(b, s_i)$, that is values are assumed to be private12.
 Furthermore, it follows from assumption 1 that I will work in the special case of independent private values (IPV).
-This is a standard assumption in the literature that allows for the estimation of investors' valuations using the resampling procedure detailed in section 1.4.
-The justification for the use of independent private values relies on private information being driven by idiosyncratic factors, such as the structure of the balance sheet, investment opportunities or liquidity constraints of each dealer.
+This is a standard assumption in the literature that allows for the estimation of investors' valuations using the resampling procedure detailed in section 4.
+The justification for the use of independent private values relies on private information being driven by idiosyncratic factors, such as the structure of the balance sheet, investment opportunities, liquidity constraints or risk-bearing capacity of each dealer.
 This simplifying assumption is arguably more reasonable before and after the crisis, and less so when default risk is a first order concern.
-In Alves Monteiro and Fourakis (2023) we not participate; (ii) the same four dealers bid as in (i) and investor A decides to participate and bids for 100 million euros at $\in$ 99.1.
-In (ii) investor A's strategy affects the market clearing price that is $\in$ 99 instead of the $\in$ 98.9 in (i).
+Note however that the distribution of these private shocks may change overtime.
+That is, the distribution function F needs not be the same across auctions.
+Changes in the moments of the distribution can arguably rationalize changes in the common factor in investors' valuations, induced by changes in default risk.
+At the same time, differences across investors are justified by the idiosyncratic independent shocks.
+In Alves Monteiro and Fourakis (2023) we abstract from the independent private values assumption, and to do so we need to consider competitive investors showcasing the trade-off between these two assumptions.